 Immature Immune Systems

 The nervous system isn’t the only system that needs to interact with the world to develop properly.
 Babies come from a sterile environment and the cells of their immune system must learn to recognize and fight off diseases.
 Babies get some antibodies from their mothers, but their immune systems must learn to recognize and respond to foreign invaders.
+The immune system is composed of white blood cells as well as chemicals and proteins in the blood, including antibodies, complement proteins, and interferon.
+Two types of white blood cells known as lymphocytes (B and T) work together to help the body fight off antigens.
 A new strain of B lymphocytes, the blood cells that create antibodies, must be created for each new threat.
 In this way the body builds a library of all the diseases it’s ever encountered.